20. The Uncanny, Part 2

 The uncanny is an unsettling, even terrifying, experience of the familiar suddenly becoming unfamiliar at the same time (or the unfamiliar suddenly becoming familiar at the same time).
 The experience is usually associated with something dangerous, powerful, mysterious, or secret being revealed.

 But how does an uncanny experience arise?
-Here are two interesting and quite different possibilities.
+Here are two interesting and quite different possibilities, a naturalistic one from Sigmund Freud and a supernaturalistic one from Rudolph Otto, that have been very influential and give us a lot to think about.

 He then moves onto various examples such as damage to one’s eyes, dolls, doppelgängers, repetitions, improbable coincidences, severed limbs, epileptic seizures, evil people, silence, darkness, the belief that thoughts and intentions can generate real effects (for example, the evil eye), and, yes, women’s genitals.
 After his overview and analysis of examples, he offers his groundbreaking explanation: